Pothos, righteously called “Devil’s Ivy,” is a plant that regains life no matter how many times you cut it but fails when overwatered severely.

 1. Brown and Yellow Leaves in Pothos

-As Pothos leaves dedicate themselves to giving aesthetic décor, any yellow or brown patches in them can diminish their quality.
+As Pothos leaves, dedicate themselves to giving aesthetic décor, any yellow or brown patches can diminish their quality.

 However, sometimes deficiency of nitrogen also causes the yellowing of leaves.

 If the older leaves at the base of the plant start to turn yellow, then the overwatering is the source.

 Besides, Anaerobic conditions in the soil also cause the leaves to get unusually yellow, which may worry you.